kima-org/docs/docs/docs/API/kima.md

           separate_signature: false
           heading_level: 2
           filters:
+            - "run"
             - "!__"

 ---

 ### Distributions

 The `distributions` sub-package contains the implementation of several probability distributions that can be used as priors for a model parameter.
 All distributions have standard parameterizations, as you would find e.g. in Wikipedia.
 Some distributions have a corresponding `Truncated` version which truncates the support of the distribution to an interval $ \[{\rm lower}, {\rm upper} \]$.

 #### Example:
 ```py